-- These devices are the new craze among golfers at your club.
-It is time you caught up and got yourself an edge on the course.
+1. These devices are the new craze among golfers at your club.
+It's time you caught up and got yourself an edge on the course.

-3. Carrying a rangefinder or an extra device is something that you want to leave behind you.
-If a watch can do all of this, why have something else?
+3. Carrying a rangefinder or an extra device is something that you want to leave behind.
+If a watch can do all of this, why use something else?

 In A Hurry?

-Out of our top 5 pick, we chose one that we think is the ultimate one.
+Out of our top 5 pick, we chose one that we think is the ultimate smart watch for golf.

-In this case we chose the Garmin Approach S20.
-It is a lovely watch that is packed with features.
+In this case, we chose the Garmin Approach S20

 Our Test Winner After 40 + Hours Of Research: